squinkylabs/SquinkyVCV/docs/sq2.md

 That is why for all these keys there are substitute keys that also work, and do not have to fight with VCV for control of the keyboard.
 Both 4 keys will cursor to the left, and both 6 keys will cursor to the right.

+Many key commands take input from the grid size set from the settings menu.
+For example, the Ins key will insert a note whose value is the current grid unit.

+Commands that are mapped to letter keys will usually work with either lower or upper case.
+In some selection operations, however, the shift key is used to extend a selection.

 ## Panel

 On the left are a few inputs, outputs, and controls.